zencd/suspender/README.md

 ## todo p2

+- whitelist

+## todo p3

 - a feature to move really old tabs to bookmarks

-## todo p3

 - check for presence of TGS because it hooks on discard()
 - minimize permissions
 - park.html: minify template